macosui/macos_ui/README.md

 ## MacosSegmentedControl

 Displays one or more navigational tabs in a single horizontal group.
-Used by `MacosTabBar` to navigate between the different tabs of the tab bar.
+Used by `MacosTabView` to navigate between the different tabs of the tab bar.

 <img src="https://imgur.com/Igvms1w.jpg"/>